Current Collective Artists

 Lizzy Cover/Stage Manager: The Smallest Sound, in the Smallest Space

 Singer-Songwriter/Actor: Getting High With the Family That You Chose, Executive producer/ Soprano/Poet: Vexations in Time (Anita’s Way) & Vexations in Time (the cell)

 Sydney Anderson is a versatile soprano, actor, director, educator, and the founder of The Why Collective.
 A contemporary classical music enthusiast, Sydney has participated in numerous World Premieres as well as workshops at various stages of the creation process.
 She has most recently been featured with American Lyric Theater, Beth Morrison Projects, HERE Arts, Opera Saratoga, and Opera NEO.
 Last season, she created the roles of Dalinda in the World Premiere of Being Ariodante by Jonathan Dawe with Ensemble Échappée, One in the World Premiere of "it is a comfort to know" at National Sawdust, and portrayed Ruth Bader Ginsburg in "Scalia/Ginsburg" with Opera in the Heights.
 This season, she will sing Marzelline in Beethoven's "Fidelio" with Opera Company of Middlebury.
 Sydney was named an Eastern Region Finalist after winning the Eastern District of the 2020 Metropolitan Opera National Council Auditions, and went on to win the Audience Favorite Award at the Region Finals.
 When she is not singing or fostering creative laboratories for artists, she teaches early childhood music education classes and conducts the Preperatory ensembles for Brooklyn Youth Chorus.

-Project Manager, Stage Design
+Project Manager, Associate Producer, Stage Design

 Audience Experience Support: The Smallest Sound, in the Smallest Space